Multiple Physics Pretraining for Physical Surrogate Models: Scalable Multiple Physics Pretraining

 After rescaling, the data is projected into a shared embedding space.
-This is the only component with weights that are unique to each source system.
-Given a system $S$ with state variables $u(x, t),\ v(x, t),\ p(x, t) \in \mathbb R$, we project each sample point or ``pixel'' into a space of dimension $D^{\mathrm{emb}}$:
+This is the only component with unique weights for each source system.
+Given a system $S$ with state variables $u(x, t),\ v(x, t),\ p(x, t) \in \mathbb R$, we project each point or ``pixel'' into a space of dimension $D^{\mathrm{emb}}$:

 where $\ve$ are embedding vectors in $\mathbb R^{D^{\mathrm{emb}}}$.
 This can be seen as a convolution with $1\times 1$ filters where the input channels of the filter are sub-selected to correspond to the fields present within a given dataset.
 On the right side of Figure \ref{fig:attentionAndBias}, the filter is assembled by sub-selected columns of the larger filter corresponding to the provided fields.
 It is important to note that this initial projection setup is amenable to fine-tuning to unseen field types.
 This can be achieved by adding new channels to the initial embeddings, and training them from random initialization.
 In our models, the shared full resolution space is converted into patched tokens by a sequence of strided convolutions separated by pointwise nonlinearities as in \citet{Touvron2022ThreeTE}.